Nissan Hypermini: Features

-The Hypermini features an aluminium space frame chassis made of extruded aluminium pipe, aluminium stampings, and aluminium castings.
-Panels are plastic.
+The Hypermini features an aluminium space frame chassis made of extruded aluminium pipe, aluminium stampings, aluminium castings, and the panels are plastic.
 The front suspension has independent struts while the rear has independent parallel-link struts.
 Brakes (front and rear) are ventilated discs with an anti-lock braking system.
 Stock tyres are run-flat size 145/65 R14 at the front and 165/60 R14 at the rear.
 Its turning circle is 7.8 m and its drag coefficient is 0.30.
 The Hypermini is equipped with an electric automatic air-conditioner with pre-cool and pre-heat enabling the driver to get the cabin temperature to the desired level before climbing behind the wheel.

 The Hypermini's lithium-ion batteries are located under the floor and are recharged inductively.
 The non-contact charging system utilizes a plastic paddle with a built-in coil that generates a high frequency magnetic field.
 A portable battery charger can be stored on board, enabling batteries to be charged anywhere an ordinary electric outlet can be found.
 Nissan estimated that Hypermini could be operated at one-fifth the cost of a gasoline-powered vehicle.